Louisiana’s High-Tech Talent

 “In any decision like this there are myriad factors that contribute to the decision.
 But for us it ultimately came down to the strength of the technology skills pipeline — the sheer potential of the people in Louisiana — and the quality of the partnership we’re building with the public sector on multiple levels — the state, Baton Rouge and the university system.”

-As a component of GE Capital’s 300-job technology center in New Orleans, Louisiana is providing $500,000 per year for 10 years to higher education institutions to fund software development-focused academic programs in New Orleans.
-These programs are being developed in a collaborative process that includes LED, GE Capital and higher-education leaders, with a focus on growing the future software development talent pipeline in the area.
+As a component of GE’s 300-job technology center in New Orleans, Louisiana is providing $500,000 per year for 10 years to higher education institutions to fund software development-focused academic programs in New Orleans.
+These programs are being developed in a collaborative process that includes LED, GE and higher-education leaders, with a focus on growing the future software development talent pipeline in the area.

-Through LED FastStart®, GE Capital and the University of New Orleans have established an innovative Software Engineering Apprenticeship Program (SWEAP), designed to provide GE Capital with highly trained and immediately productive graduates.
+Through LED FastStart®, GE and the University of New Orleans have established an innovative Software Engineering Apprenticeship Program (SWEAP), designed to provide GE with highly trained and immediately productive graduates.

 LED FastStart Delivers Customized Workforce Solutions